team-setup-onboarding/going-buildless/README.md

 ## The Shadow DOM

 Since 2004, the W3C has had competition from https://whatwg.org/ - now the defacto web standards organisation.
 Since 2011 the modern web components standards have been published by https://whatwg.org/ and available in Chrome and Firefox.
-Since 2019, the standards have been implemented by Edge (>v72), Chrome, Firfox and Safari.
+Since 2019, the standards have been implemented by Edge (>v72), Chrome, Firefox and Safari.
 These standards cover javascript (ES6) and the DOM, and branched away from a single global DOM to use the Shadow DOM instead.

 I love the Shadow DOM.
 It makes programming web application feel like… well, programming.
 Just like writing some Kotlin.
 Or Python.
 Using ES6 and the libraries / APIs built into modern browsers, I now have scoped variables and I have a scoped DOM.
 I can write my web components with css styles which are contained within my component, having no effect outside it.
 I can hide how my component is implemented but I can provide a clean interface to customise the component.
 My component can store and manage it’s own state, I can determine which events I want to emit and which I want to keep contained.